Charlotte Hornets: 1992–1995: The Larry Johnson/Alonzo Mourning era

-1995–1998: Glen Rice era
+1995–1998: The Glen Rice era

 Glen Rice would make an immediate impact after joining the Hornets, leading the team in scoring and points-per-game during the 1995–96 season.
 While Rice and Johnson provided high-powered scoring, Geiger tied with Johnson for the team lead in rebounds, and All-Star guard Kenny Anderson ran the point for the injured Muggsy Bogues.
 The Hornets were competitive but failed to qualify for the playoffs, again finishing with a 41–41 record.
 Allan Bristow resigned at the end of the season, and was replaced by Dave Cowens.

 The 1996 off-season was again marked by vast changes: Anderson declined to re-sign, Johnson was shipped to the Knicks for power forward Anthony Mason, and the team made a trade on draft day 1996, acquiring center Vlade Divac from the Los Angeles Lakers in exchange for the rights to rookie and future Hall of Famer Kobe Bryant, whom the Hornets picked 13th overall.
 The new-look Hornets were successful, with Divac and Geiger providing the center combination, Mason averaging a double-double, Bogues back at the point, and Rice having the finest season of his career.
 The team achieved the best season in its history at the time, finishing 54–28, and making it back to the playoffs.
 Despite the success during the regular season, the Hornets went down rather meekly to the Knicks in three games.

 The 1997–98 season was also successful.
 Muggsy Bogues was traded two games into the season, and the team picked up point guard David Wesley and shooting guard Bobby Phills.
 With Wesley, Phills, Rice, Mason, and Divac, the Hornets romped through the regular season, finishing with a 51–31 record.
 The Hornets made it to back-to-back playoffs for the first time in franchise history, advancing to the second round, only to be stopped by the Bulls.

 1998–2002: Final years of original personnel

 The 1998–99 season was shortened.
 The season did not start until February, as the lockout shortened the regular season to only 50 games.
 Additionally, Glen Rice was traded to the Lakers for Eddie Jones and Elden Campbell, and Dave Cowens resigned midway through the season.
 He was replaced by former Celtics teammate Paul Silas, who became the team's fifth head coach.
 The team finished with a 26–24 record, but failed to qualify for the playoffs.

 The next three seasons (1999–2000, 2000–01 and 2001–02) saw the Hornets in the playoffs each year, reaching the conference semifinals twice.
-Before the Hornets were eliminated from the 2002 playoffs, the NBA approved a deal for the team to move to New Orleans following the season and become the New Orleans Hornets.
+Before the Hornets were eliminated from the 2002 playoffs, the NBA approved a deal for the team to move to New Orleans for the 2002–03 season.
 The move came mainly because attendance tailed off dramatically, reportedly due to Shinn's declining popularity in the city.